 How MultiChoice Continues Supporting Big Brother Naija Housemates Years After Making Them Stars

-Through the Exclusive Big Brother Naija Club, MutiChoice has continuously supported Big Brother Naija reality television show housemates even after making them most sought after stars, Uzoma Mba reports
+Through the Exclusive Big Brother Naija Club, MutiChoice has continuously supported Big Brother Naija reality television show housemates even after making them most sought after stars, Precious Ugwuzor reports

 Not many things referred to as ‘the gift that keeps giving’ live up to the promise the title entails.
 However, Big Brother Naija has managed to be that and more in many ways.
 Not just to the viewers, businesses, media houses, or craftsmen that enjoy benefits from the show, but also to the housemates and alumni.